robertshum/SuperHeroAPI/README.md

-# API to Manage Super Heroes and Villans
+# API to Manage Super Heroes and Villains

 # Stack